A few quick thoughts on the 2012 Silver Oak Alexander Valley Cabernet Sauvignon.

 The fruit for the Alexander Valley Cabernet Sauvignon is sourced from a combination of contract and estate fruit with the 2012 vintage being a blend of 98% Cabernet Sauvignon and 2% Merlot.
 Around 75,000 cases a year are produced.

 Medium intensity nose–dark fruit of black cherries and black plum.
 There is certainly the noticeable vanilla of American oak as well some of coconut tan oil as well.
-But there is also, paradoxically, a lot of greenness like tomato leaf which is surprising given how ripe the fruit is.
+But there is also, paradoxically, a lot of greenness like tomato leaf.
+This is surprising given how ripe the fruit is.
 Giving the wine air only makes the green note more evident.

-But at around $70-80 for the 2012 Alexander Valley Cabernet Sauvignon, you are certainly paying a premium today for that name and past reputation.
+But at around $70-80 for the 2012 Alexander Valley, you’re certainly paying a premium for that name and past reputation.